 A big football fan, Julien has also developed a strong interest in sports analytics, and has published several articles on the FIFA World Cup, the UEFA Champions League, and the UEFA Euro in top-tier newspapers such as The New York Times, Le Monde, and El Pais, including a new, fairer draw method for the FIFA World Cup.

-Alireza Javaheri, Instructor since 2011, is the Head of Equities Quantitative Research Americas at J.P.
-Morgan.
-He has been working since 1994 in the field of derivatives quantitative analysis in various investment banks including Goldman Sachs and Citigroup.
+Alireza Javaheri is the Global Head of Equity Derivatives Quantitative Research at Credit Suisse.
+He has been working since 1994 in the field of derivatives quantitative analysis in various investment banks including J.P.
+Morgan, Goldman Sachs and Citigroup.
 He holds an M.Sc. in Electrical Engineering from Massachusetts Institute of Technology and a Ph.D. in Finance from Ecole des Mines de Paris.
 He is also a CFA charter holder.
 He has authored several quantitative finance papers on the subject of volatility, including articles with Peter Carr, Paul Wilmott and Espen Haug.
 His book "Inside Volatility Arbitrage" was elected the quantitative finance book of the year by Wilmott magazine.

 In the end of May, he departed as a managing director, quantitative solutions executive, from Bank of America where he served for ten years.
 Prior to this role, he was a managing director, co-head of the Global Quantitative Group at Bank of America Merrill Lynch.
 Earlier, he was a managing director and head of Capital Structure Quantitative Research at Citadel Investment Group in Chicago; he has also worked for Credit Suisse, Deutsche Bank and Bankers Trust.
 While working full time as a banker, Alex held several prestigious academic appointments, including visiting professor of quantitative finance at Oxford University, visiting professor of mathematics at Imperial College London, and visiting professor of mathematics at the University of Illinois.
 Before switching to finance, Alex was a full professor of Mathematics at the University of Illinois and a consultant at Los Alamos National Laboratory.
 He received his undergraduate and graduate degrees in pure mathematics from Moscow State University.